xintrea/mytetra_dev/readme_en.txt

 ---------------------------

-At the time of the first run of the MyTetra you will see dialog to select "Standart" or "Portable" mode.
+At the time of the first run of the MyTetra you will see dialog to select "Standard" or "Portable" mode.
 Select "Portable" and click OK.

 In portable mode MyTetra created application files and directories in MyTetra binary file directory.

 NOTE!
-If you make a mistake, and initting MyTetra to the "Standart" mode, then delete in your home directory "./mytetra" directory.
-After this, MyTetra will running as first time.
+If you make a mistake, and initiating MyTetra to the "Standard" mode, then delete in your home directory "./mytetra" directory.
+After this, MyTetra will run as the first time.

 Update program: